dev-hann/radartui/lib/src/foundation/README.md

 - **`alignment.dart`**: Used to specify the alignment direction.
 - **`axis.dart`**: Defines the main axis (horizontal/vertical) of widgets like `Row` or `Column`.
 - **`box_constraints.dart`**: Defines the constraints that limit the minimum/maximum size a widget can have.
+- **`change_notifier.dart`**: Provides a change notification API using the observer pattern.
+Used for state management.
 - **`color.dart`**: Defines ANSI colors and text styles that can be used in the terminal.
 - **`constants.dart`**: Centrally manages layout-related constant values used throughout the framework.
 - **`edge_insets.dart`**: Defines the inner padding values used in widgets like `Padding`.